Bankers Life insurance review 2021

 Amy Stoltenberg is a staff writer covering all things travel, shopping and lifestyle.
 After earning a BA at Savannah College of Art and Design, she worked as technical designer in corporate fashion before opting for a career with unlimited travel time.
 When her laptop's closed, you can find her wandering around Los Angeles looking for hole-in-the-wall eateries and plotting her way to all 50 states (she's currently at 28).

 Bankers Life appeals to those who are interested in retirement planning.
 It offers three key policies and personalized service — but you can’t apply for a policy online, and the insurer has an old-school approach to paperwork.

 If you want to apply for and manage your coverage online, compare life insurance companies.

-What type of life insurance does Bankers Life offer?
+What types of life insurance coverage does Bankers Life offer?